techcodedu/flexpractice/README.md

 └── index.html
 ````

-In markdown, you use the `├──`, `└──`, and `│` characters to represent the branches of the tree structure.
-Additionally, you use a combination of spaces and the `└──` character to indicate the final item in a branch.

 Start by creating a new HTML file called `index.html`.
 This file will contain the structure of your website.
 Copy the following HTML code into your `index.html` file.

 ```html